- Alignment That Follows the Holy Spirit

 The birth of Jesus Christ wasn’t just a moment tucked into history.
 It was Heaven stepping into earth.
 Eternity entering time.
 Love putting on flesh.
 John tells us, “The Word became human and made his home among us” (John 1:14, NLT).
 God didn’t send a message or a concept—He sent His Son.
 In Christ, the invisible God became reachable, touchable, personal.
 When we really sit with that, gratitude stops being polite.
 It turns into reverence.
 The King of Heaven chose humility so we could know salvation.
 Jesus didn’t arrive with noise or recognition.
 No spotlight.
 No stage.
 Luke 2:7 (NLT)… - Your Inner Gateways: What You Allow In Shapes Who You Become

-Every life is shaped by what it allows in.
+The Deep Work Series: Living From the Inside Out Every life is shaped by what it allows in.
 Not just the obvious things — habits, relationships, and environments — but the quieter influences we rarely pay attention to.
 The thoughts we sit with.
 The narratives we absorb.
 The emotions we don’t question.
 Long before anything shows up on the outside, something has already been given access on the inside.
 Scripture refers to these access points as gates.
-And whether we recognize them or not, they determine what has permission to shape our soul, influence our thinking, and quietly steer the direction of our lives.
-We don’t drift spiritually by… - How Heaven Speaks
+And whether we recognize them or not, they determine what has permission to shape our soul, influence our thinking, and quietly steer the… - How Heaven Speaks

 From The Deep Work Series: Learning the Language of Your Spirit Why Hearing Jesus Feels Hard for So Many Believers So many Christians love Jesus deeply yet feel unsure about hearing Him clearly.
 They pray, worship, journal, and serve— yet somewhere inside, there’s that quiet question: Why does everyone else seem to hear God but me?
 Did Jesus skip over me somehow?
 But Scripture is steady and clear.
 Jesus Himself tells us in John 10:27 (NLT), “My sheep listen to my voice; I know them, and they follow me.”
 If you belong to Him, His voice is already present.
 The… - The Hidden Architecture of the Human Spirit